rehrar/monero-site-framework/copy/community/team.md

 # Other Contributors

-There have been massive contributions to Monero from its inception from so many people, including: zone117x, LucasJones, wolf, Professor David Andersen, wallet42, Neozaru, Gingeropolous, cAPSLOCK, and many, many others.
+There have been massive contributions to Monero from its inception from so many people, including: zone117x, LucasJones, wolf, Professor David Andersen, wallet42, Neozaru, Gingeropolous, cAPSLOCK, moneromooo, Thomas Winget, Howard Chu, mikezackles, oranjuice, warptangent, rfree, jakoblind, tomerkon, and anonimal (Kovri), Surae Noether, Sarang Noether, Shen Noether, and many others which can be found on our [GitHub Contributors page](https://github.com/monero-project/bitmonero/graphs/contributors).

 # Special Thanks